Convergence to Utility Maximization and the Indifference Hypothesis: Related Literature

-Finally, following an approach which, in their own words, is a synthesis of \cite{hey01} and \cite{vandekuilen-wakker06}, \cite{birnbaum-schmidt15} recruited 54 mainly economics and business undergraduate student subjects and presented them four times with the same 20 binary menus of money lotteries.
-These menus were designed to test Coalescing (splitting vs non-splitting an outcome's probability should not alter choices between otherwise identical lotteries), Independence (in their case, the ``common-ratio'' and ``common-consequence'' implications thereof), and risk-attitude inconsistencies (manifested in that study when choices between the same risky and safe lotteries are reversed).
-The authors found evidence of ``by thought'' learning in all three dimensions, as evidenced by the significant decrease in the respective total violations.
+Following an approach which, in their own words, is a synthesis of \cite{hey01} and \cite{vandekuilen-wakker06}, \cite{birnbaum-schmidt15} recruited 54 mainly economics and business undergraduate student subjects and presented them four times with the same 20 binary menus of money lotteries.
+These menus were designed to test \textit{Coalescing} (splitting vs non-splitting an outcome's probability should not alter choices between otherwise identical lotteries), Independence (in their case, the ``common-ratio'' and ``common-consequence'' implications thereof), and risk-attitude inconsistencies (manifested in that study when choices between the same risky and safe lotteries are reversed).
+The authors found evidence of ``by thought'' learning in all three dimensions, as evidenced by the significant decrease in the respective total violations.\footnote{A similar result concerning reduced violations of the Sure-Thing Principle of preferences under uncertainty is the main finding in the study by \cite{nicholls-romm-zimper15}.} In the adaptation of Hey's (\citeyear{hey01}) experiment by \cite{spicer-mullett-sanborn24}, finally, the authors found that their 166 online subjects' choices from 50 pairs of lotteries, repeated four times without feedback, reduce choice noise but not adherence to expected utility, possibly because of subjects' increasing reliance on simplistic heuristics as the experiment progressed.

-Compared to these earlier studies, ours differs in several important ways.
-Specifically, it features decisions at both binary and non-binary menus, was designed to test several implications of deterministic ordinal- and expected-utility maximization that go beyond the Independence axiom as well as of random utility maximization, uses rather involved computational methods to assess with precision each subject's conformity with ordinal- and expected-utility maximization as well as with each behavioural axiom that we considered and which is implied by these or by random utility theories, has 6 times as large a sample, analyses the data both at the individual and aggregate levels, accounts for potential indifferences in the former type of analysis and documents the importance of doing so, finds significant evidence of learning without feedback in what we think were considerably more challenging decision environments, and relates subjects' overall consistency and (non-) learning to cognitive ability.
+Compared to these earlier studies, ours differs in several important ways: (i) it features \textit{free choices}; (ii) presents both binary and non-binary menus; (iii) was designed to test several implications of deterministic ordinal- and expected-utility maximization that go beyond the Independence axiom; (iv) uses rather involved computational methods to assess with precision each subject's conformity with ordinal- and expected-utility maximization, as well as with each one of several behavioural axioms implied by them; (v) has 6 times as large a sample than the lab-based studies by \cite{hey01,vandekuilen-wakker06,birnbaum-schmidt15} and nearly twice as large as the online one by \cite{spicer-mullett-sanborn24}; (vi) analyses the data both at the individual and aggregate levels; (vii) accounts for potential indifferences in the former type of analysis, and quantifies the importance of doing so; (viii) finds significant evidence of introspective learning in what we believe were considerably more challenging decision environments; and (ix) relates subjects' overall consistency and (non-) learning to cognitive ability.